TheLope/clue-tags/README.md

 ## Clue Details

-The Clue Details plugin allows us to provide hints on the clue scroll item
+The Clue Details plugin allows us to provide custom overlays for clue scrolls

 ### [How To](docs/details/index.md)